 Throughout the Covid-19 pandemic, UniteLIVE has regularly highlighted the ‘heroes and zeroes’ of this crisis.
-Today we present you the top heroes of the year, alongside the worst zeroes, in no particular order.
+In the new year we presented you with the top heroes of the year, alongside the worst zeroes, in no particular order.
+Here we highlight them again on the first anniversary of lockdown.

 This is by no means an exhaustive list.
 The heroes of this crisis are of course too numerous to mention — from health workers to food workers, supermarket staff to delivery drivers, community volunteers, care workers and many more in between — and we salute their brave efforts.
 The zeroes too are countless, and Unite has worked tirelessly this year to name and shame them, as well as hold them to account.